hursey013/balance-bot/README.md

 ## Why this exists

-USAA youth accounts hide behind the grown-up app wall.
+Youth checking accounts ofen hide behind the grown-up app wall.
 Rather than playing telephone every time a sliver of allowance moves, Balance Bot keeps watch and whispers the latest balance right away.
 Under the hood it:

 - Polls the SimpleFIN bridge you connect and follows one or many accounts.
 - Tracks the latest balance for each account and notices when it rises or falls.